Travel and Operational Updates

 We know that you weigh your travel decisions even more carefully during this time of heightened awareness, and we look forward to welcoming you back to 200 Main again soon.
-The mountains are in their full glory right now, as summer brings fresh air, warm sunshine, and multiple opportunities for venturing out to commune with nature, helping to cleanse our minds and refresh our bodies.

 An exhaustive list of extensive cleaning and safety measures are being implemented in every aspect of our operations, including the use of air-cleansing ionizers across the property.
 Listed below are additional new practices that pertain to the guest experience, so please read them carefully prior to visiting.

 - Pursuant to Governor Roy Cooper’s Executive Order 147, and to further ensure guest well-being, effective June 26 masks or face coverings are mandatory for anyone 11 years and over while in public spaces.
 This includes streets and sidewalks in town.
 While we plan to have masks on hand for purchase, please be sure to bring a mask or other face-covering with you.
 Town officials do plan to enforce this new policy.

 - Employees and arriving guests will have their temperature checked with a touchless thermometer.
 Anyone with a temperature of 100 degrees or above will be asked to leave the property.
 If you are not feeling well, please stay home—particularly if you have a temperature—in order to avoid an uncomfortable situation upon arrival.
 Also, we encourage the highly vulnerable to stay at home and continue taking all extra precautions recommended for at-risk populations.

 - We are promoting distancing in our common areas.